arielf/learning-to-learn/README.md

 The best shortcut to a great model is the relevancy of the inputs.

-If you can pre-process, project or otherwise transform inputs into relevant features, or add attention, and drop-off, so good features are better preserved, and weak ones get discarded, your model will improve the most.
+If you can pre-process, project or otherwise transform inputs into more relevant features do that first.

+Once you have good input features, focus on the derived/computed (inside the network) features:

+  - Add attention, so good features are preserved
+  - Add drop-out, so weak features get discarded

-Of course, many problems have no trivial solutions which means this shortcut cannot be taken.
+Of course, many problems have no trivial solutions which means these shortcuts cannot be taken.
 In that case, there's no escape from brute-forcing the data, and guarding against overfitting at every local boundary.